Not a Team Player? Not a Problem!

 What does being a team player mean?

-In many American workspaces, a ‘team player’ is thought to be someone who’s nice, agreeable and friendly.
+In many American workspaces, a ‘team player’ is thought to be someone nice, agreeable, and friendly.
 But what many consider to be the acceptable definition is, in fact, the naïve version of the term.
 Teamwork is based on mutual trust and respect, not likability or lovability.
-Being a team player means your teammates can rely on you to do your job well, regardless of the manner you go about it.
+Being a team player means your teammates can rely on you to do your job well, regardless of the manner in which you go about it.
 And with that, an outstanding team player is someone who:

 • Understands their role in the organization and what is expected of them.